mattleroy/users_test/README.md

 Simple logout page, which asks if you'd like to log in again.
 (Appears at top of page similar to a navbar).

 # CSS
-Included simple CSS designs to add a little styling.
+Created some simple CSS designs to add a little styling.